TechDudie/project/README.md

 # project

 © 2022 TechDudie.
 Use by unauthorized individuals is prohibited.
-LOL -TechDudie

-GitHub Pages is only for testing HTML, and PHP will not work.
+GitHub Pages is only for testing HTML & CSS, and PHP will not work.